tuist/tuist/fixtures/README.md

 The workspace manifest defines:

 - glob patterns to list projects
+- glob patterns to include documentation files
+- folder reference to directory with html files

+The App's project manifest leverages `additionalFiles` tha defines:

-- glob patterns to list additional files
+- glob patterns to include documentation files
+- Includes a swift `Danger.swift` file that shouldn't get included in any buid phase
-- folder references
+- folder references to a directory with json files

 ## ios_app_with_tests